 Rather cleverly subverted in Scott Pilgrim.
 All the action happened because he started a relationship with Ramona.
 And Scott actually undergoes his Character Developmentby being in a relationship.

-Currently subverted in Hellblazer.
-While some fans thought that putting a man like John Constantine on a stable relationship, specially after almost all his friends and lovers have died horrible horrible deads, was a really bad idea, the latest Hellblazer comics have been something worth to look and read, as his partner, Epiphany Greaves, is a reckless young alchemist rebel woman that knows that his life has been tainted by all the deaths and dangers that his lifestyle provide, not to mention she's a real Action Girl.
+Subverted in Hellblazer.
+While some fans thought that putting a man like John Constantine on a stable relationship, specially after almost all his friends and lovers have died horrible horrible deaths, was a really bad idea, the last years of Hellblazer comics are worth reading as his partner, Epiphany Greaves, is a reckless young alchemist rebel woman that knows that his life has been tainted by all the deaths and dangers that his lifestyle provide, not to mention she's a real Action Girl.
 Some may say that they're a perfect couple.
-Also, John is still John, grumpy, bastard and asshole, but has seen some character development while living with his wife.
+Also, John is still John, grumpy, bastard and asshole, but saw some character development while living with his wife.

 The In Death series is a very rare example of a successful aversion.
 While the main characters, Eve and Roarke, start out with a rather warped Meet Cute (he's a murder suspect and she's the homicide detective), they marry by the end of book 4.
 There are over 30 books in the series.